Recipes

 Learn moreGaram Masala Meatballs with Mango Chutney

 These meatballs are sweet, spicy, fruity and tangy.
 We seasoned our meatballs with an all purpose blend, Indian Garam Masala.
 For the chutney, we used some over-ripened mangoes and chopped dried tart cherries, although dried cranberries would be delicious, too.
 Making it the perfect sauce adding warmth and bite from nigella seeds and cayenne.
 Chutney has a lot of uses and is normally used to add sweet and sour tang to Indian dishes.
-Next we strewed the meatballs in the chutney.
+Next we stewed the meatballs in the chutney.
 After 45 minutes of simmering these meatballs melt in your mouth!
 We used beef here, but lamb would be delicious, too!
 Add a toothpick to them for an easy appetizer or serve over basmati rice.

 Learn more